MattHalloran/MattHalloran/README.md

 ## I'm passionate about saving humanity🕊

-- 🔭 [The MVP is live!][landing]
+- 🔭 [The MVP is live!][website]
-- 🌱 I’m currently learning Plutus, DevOps, and philosophy.
+- 🌱 I’m currently learning LLM development, DevOps, and philosophy.
-- 👯 I’m looking for team members and visionaries to join my team (or just to chat)!
+- 👯 I’m looking for visionaries to use and contribute to [Vrooli][website]!
 - 🥅 2023 Goals:
     - 🚀 Launch Vrooli 2.0 - A decentralized productivity and automation platform
     - 📚 [Read at least 52 books][goodreads]